 How to Make Hand Sanitizer

-Let’s go know How to make hand sanitizer at home, we actually have two recipes for you, along with links to find the ingredients.
-The first is one you’ll make with stuff you likely have already got, so it’s effective in emergency situations.
+Let’s go know How to make hand sanitizer at home, we have two recipes for you, along with links to find the ingredients.
+The first is one you’ll make with stuff you likely already have, so it’s effective in emergencies.

 How to Make Hand Sanitizer

-The second recipe is more complex but easy to form if you are doing some shopping and planning before time.
-Another note: tons of those items are quickly going out of stock due to high demand.
-There’s a higher chance of finding them at your local drug store, but your first priority is to remain safe.
+The second recipe is more complex but easy to form if you shop and plan before time.
+Another note: tons of those items quickly go out of stock due to high demand.
+There’s a higher chance of finding them at your local drugstore, but your priority is to remain safe.

 How to Make Hand Sanitizer